hayde0264/CS-Degree/Bits/README.md

 # Bits

-Bits are the most basic units of information computers process.
-Bits are represented as either "1" or "0," which can be interpreted as true (1) or false (b).
-Such bits are stored in memory with capacitors whose responsibility is to determine the electrical charge.
+<code>Bits</code> - are the most basic units of information computers process.
+Bits are represented as either "1" or "0," which can be interpreted as true (1) or false (0).
+Bits are stored in memory with capacitors whose responsibility is to determine the electrical charge.
 Within the hardware layer, the charge determines the state of each bit
-(1 or 0).
+1 or 0.

 ![bits](https://user-images.githubusercontent.com/109105989/207976988-2226aefc-27d8-4cce-9f35-b7d80e4d4dab.png)